HafizFasih/icp-book/icp-book/docs/part3-constitution/07-constitutional-amendments.md

 ### Context

-After the **October 1999 military coup** by General Pervez Musharraf, the 1973 Constitution was initially suspended.
+After the **October 1999 military coup** by General Pervez Musharraf, the 1973 Constitution was initially stopped.
 In 2002, elections were held, and in 2003, Musharraf sought to legitimize his regime through the **17th Amendment**.

 ### Key Provisions